Excel Notebook

 =COUNTIF($A$2:$A$1000, A2)

--- filter on this column and review
+-- filter on this column and check

 Or use: Data → Remove Duplicates to delete duplicates in place (destructive — work on a copy).